State-sponsored terrorism: Pakistan

-On May 1, 2011 Osama bin Laden was killed in Pakistan, he was living in a safe house less than a mile away from, what is called the West Point of Pakistan, the Pakistan Military Academy.
-This has given rise to numerous allegations of an extensive support system for Osama Bin Laden was in place by the Government and Military of Pakistan.
+On May 1, 2011 Osama bin Laden was killed in Pakistan, he was living in a safe house in Abbottabad, less than a mile away from, a Pakistan Military Academy.
+This had given rise to numerous allegations of an extensive support system for Osama Bin Laden was in place by the Government and Military of Pakistan.

-Former President of Afghanistan, Hamid Karzai accused Pakistan for supporting ISIS during interview with ANI that Afghanistan has evidence of Pakistan's support to ISIS.
-He added that there is no doubt to the above statement.
+During the raid on the compound, US Navy SEALs were able to recover some 470,000 computer files from a trove of ten hard drives, five computers and around one hundred thumb drives and disks.
+The documents recovered from the compound contained nothing to support the idea that bin Laden was protected by Pakistani officials or that he was in communication with them.
+Instead, the documents contained criticism of Pakistani military and future plans for attacks against Pakistani military targets.
+Steve Coll confirmed that as of 2019 no direct evidence showing Pakistani knowledge of bin Laden's presence in Abbottabad had been found, and that captured documents from the Abbottabad compound suggest bin Laden was wary of contact with Pakistani intelligence and police, especially in light of Pakistan's role in the arrest of Khalid Sheikh Mohammed.

-Pervez Musharraf, former Pakistan President, had admitted in 2016 that Pakistan supported and trained terrorist groups like Lashkar-e-Taiba in 1990s to carry out militancy in Kashmir and Pakistan was in favour of religious militancy in 1979.
+Pervez Musharraf, former Pakistan President, had admitted in 2016 that Pakistan supported and trained terrorist groups like Lashkar-e-Taiba in the 1990s to carry out militancy in Kashmir and Pakistan was in favour of religious militancy in 1979.
 He said that Zakiur Rehman Lakhvi and Hafiz Saeed were seen as heroes in Pakistan during the 1990s.
 He added that later on this religious militancy turned into terrorism and they started killing their own people.
-He also stated that Pakistan trained the Taliban to fight against Russia, saying that the Taliban, Osama bin Laden, Jalaluddin Haqqani and Ayman al-Zawahiri were heroes for Pakistan however later they became villains.
+He also stated that Pakistan trained the Taliban to fight against Russia, saying that the Taliban, Osama bin Laden, Jalaluddin Haqqani and Ayman Al-Zawahiri were heroes for Pakistan, however they later became villains.

-In an April 2025 interview, when Pakistan's defense minister Khawaja Asif was asked about Pakistan’s response and stance on terrorism in the aftermath of the Pahalgam Attack that killed twenty six people, he framed it as "dirty work" that Pakistan had been doing for the "West" for about "three decades."
+In an April 2025 interview, when Pakistan's defence minister Khawaja Asif was asked about Pakistan’s response and stance on terrorism in the aftermath of the Pahalgam Attack that killed twenty six people, he framed it as "dirty work" that Pakistan had been doing for the "West" for about "three decades."
 When further pressed on the attack's links to The Resistance Front, an offshoot of Lashkar-e-Taiba, he claimed that the group was extinct and did not exist anymore.
 However, later it was revealed that one of the terrorist camps that India targeted during its Operation Sindoor on 07 May was related to Lashkar-e-Taiba.
 Markaz-e-Taiba was a camp located in Muridke, and according to Indian sources, an attacker behind a terrorist attack on Indian Institute of Science was trained here.
-Videos of supporters of Lashkar-e-Taiba and the al-Qaeda-linked 313 Brigade promoting jihad, found on TikTok, YouTube, and Google, originated from this camp located in Pakistan.
+Videos of supporters of Lashkar-e-Taiba and the Al-Qaeda-linked 313 Brigade promoting jihad, found on TikTok, YouTube, and Google, originated from this camp located in Pakistan.
 Forensically verified, the footage showed armed men and children in martial arts training, with captions and hashtags like "#313" and "mujahid" indicating ties to banned groups.